webbisivut-zz/woocommerce-distance-based-fee/readme.txt

 == Installation ==

-Installing "WooCommerce distance based fee" can be done either by searching for "WooCommerce distance based fee" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress